Camilla Belle: Career

-She returned to performing after a short break with the lead role of sixteen-year-old Jill Johnson in the remake of When a Stranger Calls (2006).
+She portrayed the lead role of sixteen-year-old Jill Johnson in the remake of When a Stranger Calls (2006).
+Belle plays a babysitter who receives threatening phone calls from an unidentified stranger.
+The film grossed $67.1 million at the worldwide box office.
 In 2007, she appeared in coffee brand Nespresso's television commercial alongside actor George Clooney.
-She then played a lead role in the Roland Emmerich-directed big-budget film 10,000 BC (2008), which grossed $269 million at the worldwide box office.
-In 2012, Belle sang in an advertisement for Cotton.
-Belle played Isabel Wallace in The Mad Whale (2017), a student project produced by James Franco's Elysium Bandini Studios and the USC School of Cinematic Arts.
-She starred as Carina in Fox's streaming platform Tubi's original romantic comedy film 10 Truths About Love (2022), which anchored the platform's Valentine’s Day programming event.
+She then played a lead role in the Roland Emmerich-directed action-adventure film 10,000 BC (2008) that grossed $269 million at the worldwide box office.

+In April 2012, Belle signed on to appear in Cotton Incorporated's "The Fabric of My Life" campaign with actress Emmy Rossum.
+Belle's advertisement was inspired by her hometown, Los Angeles and she also sang in it.
+In November 2016, Belle appeared as a guest judge on Bravo's television series Project Runway, in the episode "A Power Trip".
+She played Isabel Wallace in the drama-thriller film The Mad Whale (2017), a student project produced by James Franco's Elysium Bandini Studios and the USC School of Cinematic Arts.
+In 2022, she portrayed Pearl Serrano on the third season of NBC‘s crime drama series Law & Order: Organized Crime and played Agnes in the Netflix original film Carter (2022).

+Belle starred as Carina in Fox's streaming platform Tubi's original romantic comedy film 10 Truths About Love (2022), which anchored the platform's Valentine's Day programming event.
+On September 9, 2023, the film was released by Great American Family channel and renamed as Love Can Surprise You.
+She appeared as the female lead in Ben Barnes' music video for the song "Beloved", released on November 1, 2024.

 Public image

 Belle's appearance and fashion choices have been a subject of media attention.
 She has appeared on the cover of numerous fashion magazines, including Teen Vogue, Elle, Harper's Bazaar, Tatler, Ocean Drive, Glamour, Nylon, Vanidades, Lucky, ES Magazine and Genlux.
 She is a frequent guest star at New York Fashion Week, among other fashion events.
 She has also been a runway model for Alberta Ferretti and The Heart Truth's Red Dress Collection.

 Her style has received noteworthy praise from periodicals such as Cosmopolitan, InStyle and People.
 In 2007, People magazine named her "Fashionista of the Week" during Mercedes-Benz Fall Fashion Week in New York City.
 People wrote that Belle "managed to look appropriate and fashion-forward at every event she went to this week, including Max Azria, Oscar de la Renta and Miss Sixty."
 Belle has never worked with a professional stylist and credits her mother as her stylist instead.
 In her fashion choices, Belle and her mother are inspired by Elizabeth Taylor and Old Hollywood.
+She received the Young Hollywood Style Icon award at the Young Hollywood Awards in May 2011.